Frozen Drain Pipes

 Another sign can be found by checking the pipes under your sink.
 Water pipes that are actively seen are more likely to become coated with frost when they are frozen.
 Other places to check in your home for frozen drains are water pipes on exterior walls as well as in your attic and basement.

 December through February can be rough on water lines in Northeast Ohio homes.
 Whether you need help thawing your frozen pipes or fixing one that burst, the expert plumbers at Superior Drainage can help.
-Give us a call or contact us for any of your plumbing and drainage needs.
+Give us a call or request an appointment for any of your plumbing and drainage needs.